TakedaHiromasa/crror-cat-edition/README.md

 crror
 =====

-Colorize error messages from various compilers
+Cat says error messages for various compilers

 How to install